istio/istio.io/content/en/news/releases/1.29.x/announcing-1.29.2/index.md

   (e.g. `*.example.com`) would incorrectly match the full route hostname instead of only the intersection (`*.example.com`), as required by the Gateway API spec.
   ([Issue #59229](https://github.com/istio/istio/issues/59229))

-- **Fixed** JWKS URI CIDR blocking by using a custom control function in a custom `DialContext`.
-  The control function filters connections after DNS resolution but before dialing, allowing the block to follow redirects and the issuer discovery path.
-This also preserves features in the default `DialContext` like happy eyeballs and `dialSerial` (trying each resolved IP in order).

 - **Fixed** a bug where the default `percent` for `retryBudget` in `DestinationRule` was incorrectly set to 0.2% instead of the intended 20%.